BREAKING

 Kenneth Lee — Analyst, RBC Capital Markets

 New products coming there and fixed income continues to resonate there.
 And then internationally, income and growth in thematic equities again driving that.
-So really it’s a continuation of a story of breadth.
+So really, it’s a continuation of a story of breadth.
 While we’re looking to continue to grow upon our strengths that we enter first quarter feeling quite good.

 Kenneth Lee — Analyst, RBC Capital Markets

-Great, very helpful there.
-And just one quick follow up, if just on the voluntary benefit side, what’s the outlook here for this year?
+Great.
+Very helpful there.
+And just one quick follow up, if just on the Voluntary benefit side, what’s the outlook here for this year?
 Still around 50% benefit ratios there.
 Thanks.

 Yeah, maybe I’ll hit it from a loss ratio perspective, margin and then maybe Jay, if you want to hit it from just a premium perspective.
-So we’ve talked about 50% throughout the course of 2025.
+So, we’ve talked about 50% throughout the course of 2025.
 We have been building up reserves to get in front of the fourth quarter when we see a lot of seasonality for that product line that worked exactly according to plan.
-So we saw the 50% come through the outlook.
+So, we saw the 50% come through the outlook.
 We’d say modest increase with respect to loss ratios.
 That’s Totally part of the plan of us providing more customer value with these products.

 Morning Ken.
-I’ll address a little bit how we see the voluntary market heading into 26 and maybe a quick step back on EV.
-We do expect growth in 261126 sales showed that commercial momentum.
+I’ll address a little bit how we see the voluntary market heading into ’26 and maybe a quick step back on EB.
+We do expect growth in ’26.
+1/1/’26 sales showed that commercial momentum.
 Just as a reminder, we are a top three provider of voluntary.
 We’ve got about 10% market share.
 I did reference the newly insourced integrated leave the disability claim solution that is going to be kind of contributing to some of the growth and retention of our voluntary products.
 That did show itself in 1126 as I referenced that 50% RFP with bundle.
 With that said, our top priorities right now across all of EB really does remain focused on this margin expansion.

 Operator